 Thank you for considering us for your manuscript.
-Academics Stand Against Poverty (Journal ASAP) is a multidisciplinary open-access English-language journal that publishes quality articles describing original and unpublished results of theoretical, empirical, normative or analytical research on poverty-related topics.
-Journal ASAP has electronic (ISS 2690-3458) and print versions (ISSN 2690-3431).
-Its mission is to publish high-quality articles that genuinely promote understanding, prevention and eradication of poverty and its effects.
+Academics Stand Against Poverty (Journal ASAP) is a multidisciplinary open-access English-language journal that publishes quality articles describing original and unpublished results of theoretical, empirical, normative, or analytical research on poverty-related topics.
+Journal ASAP has electronic (ISSN 2690-3458) and print versions (ISSN 2690-3431).
+Its mission is to publish high-quality articles that genuinely promote understanding, prevention, and eradication of poverty and its effects.
 It encourages contributions by authors from the global South and authors who articulate the needs and concerns of the global poor.

 Types of Articles

 Journal ASAP publishes Research Essays, Review Papers, Research Notes, Reports, Book Reviews, Opinions, Letters and Interviews.

 Research Essays present mature work, requiring a clear hypothesis or research question and a well-developed argument as well as a suitable presentation of the relevant background, methodology, data, and analysis.
 A typical research essay will be around 8,000 words (including abstract, figures, tables, references, and bibliography).
 Longer research essays may in some cases be accepted.

 Review Papers are articles that present the current state of understanding on a topic.
 Review papers survey, summarize, and assess previously published work, providing a useful introduction to the existing literature and conveying the current state of a field of study.
 A typical review paper is around 8,000 words (including abstract, figures, tables, references, and bibliography).